philip-thomas-12/business-idea-generator/README.md

-## 📂 Project Structure
+📁 Project Structure

+This is a breakdown of the key files and directories in this project:

 business-idea-gen/
-├── server.js # Main server file (Express app)
+├── server.js               # The main server file that runs the Express app.
-├── package.json # Project metadata & dependencies
+├── package.json            # Lists project metadata and dependencies.
-├── .env # Environment variables (API key etc.)
+├── .env                    # Stores environment-specific variables like API keys.
-├── .gitignore # Ignore node_modules, .env, etc.
+├── .gitignore              # Specifies files and directories to be ignored by Git.
-└── README.md # Project documentation
+└── README.md               # You're reading it!
+Project documentation.
 ---

 ## 🛠️ Installation & Setup